What is Drone-Integrated Rendering?

 - Certified Drone Pilot

-Working with the architect, the marketing and rendering team coordinates what areas of the facility are most important to showcase to potential donors, residents, and other stakeholders.
+Working with the architect, the marketing and rendering team coordinate which areas of the facility are most important to showcase to potential donors, residents, and other stakeholders.
 Together, they create a sketch to ensure the client's goals are feasible to capture and recreate.

-Capture the Drone Footage
+Capturing the Drone Footage

-- Sketch the Drone Route Plan.
+- Sketch the Drone Route Plan

 Here is an example of a drone route plan:

-Build the 3D Rendering Environment
+Building the 3D Rendering Environment

-- Taking the 2D drawings and 3D models from the architect and converting them to photorealistic 3D environments is no small feat.
+Taking the 2D drawings and 3D models from the architect and converting them to photorealistic 3D environments is no small feat.
 It requires coordination of new and existing architecture, as well as the landscape design, to create an accurate representation.

 Once the modeling is completed, the rendering team drops in the materials, cameras, and lighting to accurately simulate the same characteristics as the video footage.
 The camera paths must line up perfectly with the same flight path as the drone aircraft.
-If aligned, it will prevent various errors from arising during post production.
+This alignment prevents various errors from arising during post production.

 Here is what the 3D model looks like before we render the scene: